Updated: Jun 7, 2022

 inhibitory control - being able to control distractions and control reactions to stimuli

-cognitive flexibility - being able to make a shift from one task to another.
+cognitive flexibility - being able to shift from one task to another.

 What can we do as teachers to help our students with executive functioning?

 Reflection is the power of understanding what works and what doesn't.
-Take a look at how you expected a lesson to land versus how it did.
+Please look at how you expected a lesson to land versus how it did.
 You can then work backward by design to determine what you can improve upon during the lesson.

 Model for students - organize items and content for students.
 Have consistency like labels, dates, and consistency of materials, resources, and expectations.